simran-khanuja/demux/README.md

 bash scripts/train/wandb/create_config_jobs.sh
 ```
 This will create a sweep job for each config in `scripts/train/wandb/jobs`.

+We also support multi-GPU training, using HF `accelerate`.
+A sample script can be found here: `scripts/train/sample_multi-gpu.sh`

 ## Step 3: Collect and visualize results